 What is reflex integration?

-Reflex Integration improves the neurological foundations of sensory-motor development using developmental tools in a personalized programme to refine the body’s reflexes and enable it to function well.
+Reflex Integration improves the neurological foundations of sensory-motor development using developmental tools in a personalized program to refine the body’s reflexes and enable it to function well.

 To better understand reflex integration, consider the following.
 A baby enters the world helpless, fully dependent on others for survival.
 However, infants are given a series of tools through which they can learn to protect themselves, ensure their basic needs are met, and begin to navigate the world around them: primitive reflexes.